prominence-eosc/docs-eosc/source/workflows.rst

      }
    }

 Each of the individual jobs must have defined names as these are used in order to define the dependencies.
 Dependencies between jobs are *abstract dependencies*, i.e. defined in terms of names of jobs.
+This is different to CWL, for example, where the dependencies arise due to input and output data or files required by each job.

 It is important to note that the resources requirements for the individual jobs can be (and should be!) specified.
 This will mean that each step in a workflow will only use the resources it requires.
 Jobs within a single workflow can of course request very different resources, which makes it possible for workflows to have both HTC and HPC steps.